 When asked if he would be reviewing Loyer and more importantly Dumars’ status once the season ends, Gores didn’t hold back.
 From the Detroit News:

 “Oh yeah after the season, we’ll address it right away,” Gores said.
 “We have to let the season play out.
 We won’t wait around.
 I had one goal for us, to be competitive.
 Detroit needs for us to be a champion.”

-Gores went on to repeat the Pistons “have to” take a look at wholesale personnel changes twice, they “gotta get it done,” and they’re “gonna get it done.”
+Gores went on to repeat that the Pistons “have to” take a look at wholesale personnel changes twice, that they “gotta get it done,” and that they’re “gonna get it done.”
 Just in case you were left wondering about such things.

 The cap space gleaned from that move brought in Smith and Jennings, two sickly shooting square pegs, and the pick they gave up could go to the Bobcats this year if Detroit ends up selecting out of the top eight.
 The team currently has the eighth-worst record in the NBA – they’re lucky to have Josh Smith and Brandon Jennings around for that.